 Designing a restaurant assistance Robot - Involving Engagement of Multiple-parties in conversation

-The main goal of this project is to attain accuracy in uncertain pattern of input (speech) and to develop a stable system by coupling speech and vision as a single unit.
-To investigate these factors, I preferred the Human-Robot Interaction as the platform and use case scenario.
+The main goal of this project is to attain accuracy in uncertain patterns of input (speech and vision) and to develop a stable system by coupling speech and vision as a single unit.
+To investigate these factors, I selected the Human-Robot Interaction as the platform.
 By analyzing the modalities of Human-Robot Interaction, engagement of multiple parties in a conversation was implemented in this project.
-I designed a Conversation Manager using speech and vision modules in NAO (Torso) humanoid robot.
+I designed a Conversation Manager using speech and vision modules in the NAO (Torso) humanoid robot.

-As far as human robot interaction is concerned, some social attributes should be taken into account such as Turn taking, decision-making, paying attention to speaker, and handling the multiple parties in the conversation.
+As far as human robot interaction is concerned, some social attributes should be taken into account such as turn-taking, decision-making, paying attention to the speaker, and handling the multiple parties in the conversation.
 I designed the system with these capabilities into a unit termed as the “Conversation Manager”.
 The Conversation Manager has been designed to manage the basic modalities of interaction with multimodal tendency.

 Finally to attain the hypothesis (i.e.) by coupling speech and vision into a single system, we can attain better user ratings in a system than with speech or vision treated as a single system.
 For this I developed two systems: one with speech alone and another one with speech and vision combined (Multimodal system) and recorded the user ratings.

 Demonstration of multi-party conversion with NAO Torso robot

 To develop a system by coupling speech and vision together in single unit as multimodal system and to attain better user ratings for that system

 To effectively engage people in conversation and handle multiple parties in conversation